-Policy SA 3-3: Provide an effective communications system to properly respond to emergencies and ensure interoperability with all County and State communications systems.
+Policy SA 3-3: Provide an effective communications system to properly respond to emergencies.

 Policy SA 3-4: Identify critical facilities and ensure that they will function in the event of a disaster.

 Policy SA 3-5: Clearly communicate to the public the City's plans, procedures, and responsibilities in the event of a disaster or emergency.